PS-RANASINGHE/llm_training_mistral_7B/README.md

 #### Note - Saved model can be reveiwed from https://huggingface.co/sesanaa/mistral-journal-finetune

-Note - As for some reasons I have make this model private.
-In order to download the model there should be a token generated from the user.

 In this project I have used Mistral AI 7B as the base model and a dataset that is used to finetune.